 Data

-If you're looking to access files on one of these, you'll probably need the computer used to create those files.
+To access files on these disks, you will likely need the computer used to create them.

-External 3.5" floppy disk drives are still being manufactured, making it possible to get those old files off those floppy disks!
-Better hurry though.
-Some operating systems/software are struggling to read those dated files.
+External 3.5-inch floppy disk drives are still manufactured, making it possible to access old files.
+Some modern operating systems may struggle to read them.

 External or Portable Hard Drive